 Forms of Gum Disease

 There are different forms of periodontal disease, but the following are the most common:

 - Chronic gingivitis: A reversible, milder form of periodontal disease marked by inflammation, redness and bleeding of the gums.
 (There is no bone loss with gingivitis.)

 - Aggressive periodontitis: Rapid loss of gum attachment and bone destruction in a short period.

 - Chronic periodontitis: The most common and advanced form of periodontitis — progresses slowly.

-- Necrotizing periodontal disease: An infection resulting from death (necrosis) of gum tissues surrounding the tooth and connecting bone.
-(Common symptoms are a foul odor and painful bleeding gums.)
+- Necrotising periodontal disease: An infection resulting from death (necrosis) of gum tissues surrounding the tooth and connecting bone.
+(Common symptoms are a foul odour and painful bleeding gums.)

 A dentist or periodontist may recommend certain procedures after diagnosing, determining a prognosis and facilitating a treatment plan.
 One treatment method for periodontal disease is accomplished by scaling and root planning or nonsurgical periodontal therapy, which accomplishes the removal of plaque and dental calculus (tartar) from the root surfaces through procedures using hand, sonic and ultrasonic instruments.
 Adjunct therapy, such as antimicrobial medicines, is typically followed after scaling and root planning.